ScienceMau/Olivia-Project/README.md

 ### Ubuntu

-Para instalação em especial utilizar o commando `sudo snap install julia -classic`
+For installation in particular use the command `sudo snap install julia -classic`

 ## Codes for Dynamical Analisys

 ### MathModel.jl

-Script que escrevesse as equações diferenciais de primeira ordem, os parâmetros e as condições iniciais.
+Script to write first order differential equations, parameters and initial conditions.

 ### lyapunov.jl
-Script que calcula o expoente de Lyapnov e o diagrama de bifurcação
+Script that calculates Lyapnov exponent and bifurcation diagram

 ### time_series.jl
-Script que monta o espaço de fase e e as séries temporaos
+Script that builds phase space and time series

 ### recurrence_plot.jl
-Script que calcula o Recurrence Plot e suas quantidades
+Script that calculates the Recurrence Plot and its quantities

 ### basins.jl
-Script que calcula as bacias de atração de um sistema.
+Script that calculates the attraction basins of a system.

 ### test-01.jl
-Script que calcula o teste 01.

-***NOTE***
-Antes de utilizar os scripts recomenda-se usa o install.jl que irá instalar os pacotes necessários para a utilização dos cálculos.
+Script that calculates the 01-Test.

 ### References: